Dungeons-of-Kathallion/Bane-Of-Wargs/docs/ENGINE_FUNCTIONS.md

 ## player_handling.py

-The [`player_handling.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/player_handling.py) class handles all major actions that can be done on the player, as death:
+The [`player_handling.py`](https://github.com/Dungeons-of-Kathallion/Bane-Of-Wargs/blob/master/source/player_handling.py) class handles all major actions that can be done on the player, such as death:

 | Name           | Arguments                  | Description                                                       |
 |----------------|----------------------------|-------------------------------------------------------------------|